teo-tsirpanis/Farkle/designs/7.0/tokenizer-api.md

 }
 ```

+After the resumed tokenizer or resumption point are ran, the tokenizer chain continues from the next tokenizer after the one that had invoked `SuspendTokenizer`.
+The exact tokenizer or tokenizer resumption point instance passed to `SuspendTokenizer` does not matter; Farkle itself keeps track of the index of the running tokenizer in the chain.

 ### Suspending a standalone tokenizer

-If you have a chain of more than one tokenizers, they are externally presented as one tokenizer that runs them in sequence and can resume at a specific point.
-But what happens if you have only one tokenizer?
-If you have a single tokenizer, what happens if it suspends?
-Invoking it again by calling `TryGetNextToken` will call directly the tokenizer's regular entry point, without giving the opportunity for something to call the resumption point.
+If you have a chain of many tokenizers, they are wrapped into one tokenizer object that runs them in sequence and supports suspending.
+But if you have a single tokenizer, what happens if it suspends?
+Invoking it again by calling `TryGetNextToken` will directly call the tokenizer's regular entry point without giving the opportunity for something to call a custom resuming tokenizer or resumption point.

 The solution to this is to wrap even single tokenizers into a chain. `ChainedTokenizerBuilder.Build` will not take a shortcut if it contains only one tokenizer, and if `CharParser<T>.WithTokenizer` is provided a `Tokenizer<char>` that is not a chained one, it will automatically be wrapped in one.
 This will introduce one extra layer of indirection but will ensure that suspension always works.
 We could introduce an API to allow tokenizers to declare that they will never suspend and thus don't have to be wrapped (suspending them will have no effect).